For 50 years, the SS Casino hauled cargo and customers along Victoria’s south coast. It sank in 1932.

 In October it docked in Warrnambool, the largest regional town on Victoria’s coast.
 Agents from the BKSC inspected it there and decided to purchase it, agreeing to terms with the Casino’s owner.

 It was the first of three ships the company would buy in the next 3 years, followed by ‘The Bellinger’ (1884) and ‘The Dawn’ (1885).

 With a small fleet secured, the BKSC began to operate a regular service along the south coast.
 The route took them between Melbourne and Portland, near the South Australian border, with stops at Apollo Bay, Warrnambool and Port Fairy.

 Passengers travelled in moderate comfort.
 There were private cabins and a reasonably well-appointed saloon and dining room.

 Although travel on these services could be taxing.
 The Bass Strait is a notoriously rough stretch of ocean, high seas and bad weather are common.

 The many ships that have sunk off this part of Victoria have caused the area to be dubbed ‘The Shipwreck Coast’.

-In such an isolated region, the arrival of cargo ships was greeted enthusiastically by the local residents.
+In such an isolated region, the arrival of ships was greeted enthusiastically by the local residents.
 Large numbers often turned out on the docks, or along the town pier, to watch them arrive and see what they had brought.

 The SS Casino was one thread of local life, a familiar site along the coast.
 It was commemorated in artworks, postcards and souvenirs, and was often referred to as ‘Old Cas’ or ‘Cassie’.